Online Colleges in Montana

 The best types of financial aid are grants and scholarships, because they do not have to be repaid.

-In addition to need and merit-based federal grants, students who enroll at schools in the Montana University System may be eligible for full tuition waivers under the following programs:
+Students who enroll at schools in the Montana University System may be eligible for a number of generous scholarships, including:

 Montana students can also apply for private scholarships, which may be awarded to students based on academic or athletic achievements, financial need, intended career path or even peculiar hobbies or interests.

 Here are some scholarships available to students in Montana:

 |Reach Higher Montana Scholarships||For high school seniors or recent graduates who have a GPA of 2.5 or higher||

 |Horatio Alger Montana Undergraduate Scholarship||For high school seniors who have confronted and overcome adversity; Must demonstrate financial need, community and public service and academic achievement||

 |Stephen T. Marchello Scholarship||For current year high school graduates who have had cancer; Open to residents of Montana and Colorado||